-- 1. Approve the focused consultation on the Greater Norwich Local Plan (GNLP) proposed allocations for Gypsy and Traveller sites; and - 2.
-Agree to delegate authority to the Assistant Director of Planning, in consultation with the Leader of the Council and Portfolio Holder for
+- 1. Approve the focused consultation on the Greater Norwich Local Plan proposed allocations for Gypsy and Traveller sites;

-Stronger Economy, to agree consultation documentation and materials prior to the public consultation.
+2. Agree to delegate authority to the Assistant Director - Planning, in consultation with the Leader and Portfolio Holder for Communities, Housing and Planning, to agree consultation documentation and materials prior to the public consultation.

+(The meeting concluded at 7.20pm)

+Chairr man